rajjitlai/Virtual-Science-Lab/README.md

    VITE_OPENROUTER_API_KEY=your-openrouter-api-key-here
    ```

-> Note: The application uses the `google/gemma-3n-e2b-it:free` model which is a free and optimized option provided by OpenRouter.
-The chat history will automatically use Appwrite cloud storage when the database and collection IDs are provided.
-If these variables are not set, it will fall back to localStorage.
+> Note: The application now uses separate collections for different data types and requires all Appwrite environment variables to be set.
+There is no fallback to localStorage - all data is stored in the Appwrite database.
+Appwrite automatically generates `$id` and `$createdAt` fields for all documents.

 ## 🌐 Deployment